4 Best Prepaid Debit Cards With Low Fees

-With the American Express Serve prepaid card, you may be able to avoid the majority of fees that are often found with other prepaid cards.
+With American Express Serve, you may be able to avoid the majority of fees that are often found with other prepaid cards.
 It has a $1 monthly fee ($0 in NY, TX and VT), which can be waived with a direct deposit of $500.

 The card is free when you sign up online (or you can buy it at retail locations and pay up to $3.95).
 Loading cash, however, will require a fee.
 Additionally, there is no fee for withdrawing cash through any MoneyPass ATM (an ATM network with more than 24,000 ATMs nationwide and at retailers like Walmart).
 All other ATM withdrawals cost $2 each.

 - Pros: Low monthly fee with great ATM access